ACCC takes on Ultra Tune for breaches of the Franchising Code of Conduct

-As reported in our article dated 24 February 2017, the ACCC’s enforcement priorities for 2017 include ensuring small businesses receive the protections of the Code.
+The ACCC’s enforcement priorities for 2017 include ensuring small businesses receive the protections of the Code.
 This action shows the ACCC is taking its 2017 enforcement priorities seriously and these proceedings may be the first of many instituted by the ACCC this year.

 Anecdotally, there are many systems that have skeletons in the closet when it comes to Code compliance.
 Franchisor’s would be well advised to review their internal systems to ensure they are properly complying with the Code when it comes to the process of disclosure and accounting in respect of marketing funds.

 Third-party payments and unfair preference claims- effective shield or not?

 Unsecured creditors receiving payments in the current COVID-19 induced economic climate clearly do so at a heightened...

 Ask and you may receive - creditors’ rights to information and call meetings